Stochastic Optimal Control of HVAC system for Energy-efficient Buildings: Applications

 \subsection{Data Analysis}

-This section studies the characteristic of weather based on the historical meteorological data in Singapore (from 2019/09/01 to 2019/10/13, 43 days).
-This data set records the temperature and humidity per minute.
-As an example, we plot the temperature and humidity curve on a typical day (2019/09/24) in Fig. \ref{OutdoorWeather}.
-The figure reflects some general characteristics of weather in tropical countries.
-Specifically, the temperature and (relative) humidity are within the ranges of $[22, 34]$\si{\degreeCelsius} and $[40, 100]$\si{\percent}.
-The outdoor temperature is usually low in the early morning, but will gradually rise to the peak level in the midday hours.
-It then gradually decreases and return to its lowest point at late night.
-By contrast, the (relative) humidity generally presents an almost opposite trend.
+This section studies the characteristic of weather based on the meteorological data of Singapore (from 2019/09/01 to 2019/10/13, 43 days, minute resolution).
+As an example, we plot the temperature and humidity curve for a typical day (2019/09/24) in Fig. \ref{OutdoorWeather}.
+We can figure out some characteristics regarding the weather in tropical countries.
+For example, the temperature and (relative) humidity are generally within the ranges of $[22, 34]$\si{\degreeCelsius} and $[40, 100]$\si{\percent}.
+Besides, the outdoor temperature is usually low in the early morning and gradually rise to the peak level at noon.
+After some point it begin to drop and reach the lowest level at late night.
+However, the humidity shows the opposite patterns.

-As discussed in Section II, we establish two Markov chains to capture the patterns of outdoor temperature and (relative) humidity.
-It mainly includes two steps.
-We first equally discretize the temperature and humidity in the data set with a resolution of $1$\si{\degreeCelsius} and $5$ \si{\percent}, respectively.
-After that we estimate the transition probabilities by
+Based on the data, we establish two Markov chains to capture the dynamics of outdoor temperature and (relative) humidity.
+It mainly includes two steps: \emph{i)} discretize the temperature and humidity data with a resolution of $1$\si{\degreeCelsius} and $5$ \si{\percent}, and \emph{ii)} estimate the transition probabilities by

-where $\mathbb{I}(\cdot)$ is the indicator function. $\omega$ denotes the index of the day, and we have $Day=43$.
+where $I(\cdot)$ is the indicator function. $\omega$ denotes the index of the day, and we have $D=43$.

-Besides, we perform some statistical analysis on the distribution of outdoor temperature and (relative) humidity.
-As shown in Fig. \ref{WeatherDistribution}, we observe some special characteristics: though the temperature and humidity spread wide ranges (i.e., temperature: $[22, 34]$\si{\degreeCelsius} and relative humidity $[40, 100]$\si{\percent}) within a whole day, they are generally concentrated within relative narrow ranges at each time period (e.g, at 6:00 am, the temperature and humidity are almost within $[26, 28]$\si{\degreeCelsius} and $[75, 95]$\si{\percent})).
-This implies that while performing the GBPI method to update policy at each stage, we can concentrate our computation only on the (weather) states within such narrow ranges.
-This motivates our \emph{Strategy II} to reduce computation burden of the GBPI method applied to HVAC systems.
+Besides, we perform some analysis on the distribution of the outdoor temperature and humidity during each hour period.
+As shown in Fig. \ref{WeatherDistribution}, we observe though the outdoor temperature and humidity spread wide ranges throughout the day (i.e., temperature $[22, 34]$\si{\degreeCelsius} and relative humidity $[40, 100]$\si{\percent}), their variations over each specific time period are quite small.
+For instance, the outdoor temperature and humidity mostly lie in the range of $[26, 28]$\si{\degreeCelsius} and $[75, 95]$\si{\percent}) at 6:00 am.
+This indeed suggests the \emph{Strategy II} for computation reduction.